ToraMutton/ToraMutton/README.md

 - 🐾 I'm a first-year student at the UEC, enjoying learning various technologies.
 - ⚙️ I have a custom-built PC assembled in February 2026 that dual-boots Windows 11 and Arch Linux.
-- 🔭 Updating my personal homepage toramutton.me using Astro and TypeScript!
+- 🔭 Updating my personal homepage toramutton.me using Astro!
-- 🐧 I'm learning Rust and Java while customizing Arch Linux to my liking.
+- 🐧 I'm learning Rust and TypeScript while customizing Arch Linux to my liking.
 - 📫 **Find me online:**

 <p align="left">